jart/bestline/README.md

 ## Readability

-This codebase aims to follow in Antirez's tradition of writing beautiful programs, that solve extremely difficult technical problems in the most elegant way possible.
-The original Linenoise source code is sort of like an old Delorean where it's simple and beautiful, but has a lot of things broken about it that need to be fixed, which gives you plenty of reasons to sit down and fix things to fully appreciate its beauty.
+This codebase aims to follow in antirez's tradition of writing beautiful programs, that solve extremely difficult technical problems in the most elegant way possible.
+The original Linenoise source code is sort of like an old DeLorean where it's simple and beautiful, but has a lot of things broken about it that need to be fixed, which gives you plenty of reasons to sit down and fix things to fully appreciate its beauty.

-There are, however, some differences in style.
-Antirez generally optimizes for fewer lines of code even if it makes the binary footprint larger and with poor edge case handling and cultural biases presumably to preserve its accessibility and value as an educational tool.
-For example, one of the biggest issues with Linenoise, was that pressing the wrong key on the keyboard would mess with the state and garble input since it didn't actually parse ansi codes or even multibyte characters.
+There are, however, some differences in style. antirez generally optimizes for fewer lines of code even if it makes the binary footprint larger and with poor edge case handling and cultural biases presumably to preserve its accessibility and value as an educational tool.
+For example, one of the biggest issues with Linenoise, was that pressing the wrong key on the keyboard would mess with the state and garble input since it didn't actually parse ANSI codes or even multibyte characters.

-While this project has addressed many of Linenoise's shortcomings, we've sought to do it in a way that carries on the Antirez tradition of simple elegant hackable code.
+While this project has addressed many of Linenoise's shortcomings, we've sought to do it in a way that carries on the antirez's tradition of simple elegant hackable code.
 It is our hope that should you find opportunities for improvement in this codebase that you'll find it equally pleasurable to work with.